dhana288/Diabetes-Prediction/README.md

 **Objective**

-We will try to build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?
+We will first analyze the data and then try to build a machine learning model to accurately predict whether or not the patients in the dataset have diabetes or not?

 **Details about the dataset**